The Ultimate Guide on How to Open a Gym or Studio

 Create job descriptions for each job function within your club.

-Job descriptions are documents that clearly communicate expectations, job duties, responsibilities, qualifications, and skills necessary for successful performance in a particular role.
+Job descriptions clearly communicate expectations, job duties, responsibilities, qualifications, and skills necessary for successful performance in a particular role.

 Start-Up Task #24: Recruit Your Team